social-protocols/rankers/notes/roadmap.md

 ## Rankings

+- [ ] come up with scheme to add other ranks if there are several pages
 - [ ] come up with ranking endpoints that clearly distinguish between comment ranking and global ranking
 - [ ] `newest` ranking (trivial)
 - [ ] Reddit `hot` metric